surplusvaluetheory/plexNowPlaying/README.md

 .\plexNowPlaying.ps1
 ```

-Your bot should now be running, and it will display currently playing Plex titles in the Twitch chat when triggered by the `!np` command.
+Your bot should now be running, and it will display currently playing Plex titles in the Twitch chat when triggered by the `!np` command (or whichever commands you've specified in the .env file).